 - Make a list of what you feel is important for your pet.
 Review the list and be realistic – no home will be perfect but you should come up with an idea of what you are looking for and why.
 A good home is one in which your pet will receive love, attention, veterinary care, and proper access to food and water.
 The potential owner should be looking to make your pet part of their family.

 - Have a conversation.
 Explain that you love your pet and want to find a permanent and happy place for him/her.
-Talk with the prospective adopter over the phone about their other or old pets – this is a good way to gauge what kind of pet owner they are.
+Talk with the prospective adopter over the phone about their current and pervious pets – this is a good way to gauge what kind of pet owner they are.
 For ideas on what to ask people interested in your pet see our adoption application.

 - Pay a visit.
 Whenever possible, bring your animal to their home.
 It is a good idea to have prospective owners meet your pet and also for you to see their apartment or home in order to see the environment your pet will be living in and how he/she reacts.

 - Get ID information.
 Ask for a potential adopters name, address, phone number and make sure they can verify this information with a valid ID.